iromanovsky/irom.info/_drafts/2025-06-01-azure-network-security-modes.md

 This all makes the concept of network segmentation mostly irrelevant for Azure virtual networks, since issues that segmentation was initially addressing no longer exist.

-Hereby, I declare the traditional network segmentation obsolete.
+Henceforth, I declare the traditional network segmentation obsolete.

 # Azure Network Security Modes